 Prepared meals - anything that is sold as a single-serve, where sauces or accompaniments such as rice, pasta or vegetables are on the side but in the same package.
 For example, a lasagne or curry packaged with rice is a complete meal.

 Baked goods - whilst ‘plain bread’ is likely to be GST-free, bread with a filling such as a pie, pasty and the like, or pastries such a croissant, danish or doughnut are more likely to attract GST.
 Lasagnas, pies, sausage rolls and quiches also attract GST.

 Warm meals - selling food hot also increases the likelihood it’s subject to GST.

 It's less likely you need to charge GST on an item, if:

 - The item is not a complete meal and is not ready to be eaten by the consumer as-is.

-- The item is a component of a larger meal and is required to be combined with other ingredients by the end consumer prior to consumption.
+- The item is a component of a larger meal and must be combined with other ingredients by the end consumer before consumption.

-- The item contains components that need to be assembled together prior to eating (e.g. pasta to be boiled, sauce to be added, garnish to be added).
+- The item contains components that need to be assembled together before eating (e.g. pasta to be boiled, sauce to be added, garnish to be added).

 - The item is not packaged in a container from which it can be eaten (e.g. a sachet, a box, etc).